 Chevron's inference about hidden congressional intentions seems belied by the intentions Congress has made textually manifest. . . .
-[N]ot a word can about be found here delegating legislative authority to agencies.
-On this record, how can anyone fairly say that Congress 'intended' for courts to abdicate their statutory duty under § 706 and instead 'intended' to delegate away its legislative power to executive agencies?
+[N]ot a word can be found here about delegating legislative authority to agencies.
+On this record, how can anyone fairly say that in a criminal setting given the Ex Post Facto Clause?"
+Carter v.
+Welles-Bowen Realty, Inc., 736 F.3d 722, 733 (6th Cir.
+2013) (Sutton, J., concurring).

+Congress 'intended' for courts to abdicate their statutory duty under § 706 and instead 'intended' to delegate away its legislative power to executive agencies?
 The fact is, Chevron's claim about legislative intentions is no more than a fiction-and one that requires a pretty hefty suspension of disbelief at that.